jsdecena/docker-php-lemp/README.md

 ## FAQ

-- Why port 81?
+- Why port 8000?
   - Sometimes you want your backend and frontend separated.
-You can have your frontend runs in the default `:80` and the API to be in port `:81`
+You can have your frontend runs in the default `:80` and the API to be in port `:8000`

 - Can we change this port?
   - Yes.
-You can change the port in the webserver block of the `docker-compose.yml` file
+You can change the port in the `webserver` block of the `docker-compose.yml` file

 - Is everything customizable?
   - Yes.
 You can fiddle the `docker-compose.yml` file and make your own customization.
 Be sure you know what you are doing.